billy784512/graph-api-log-pipeline/README.md

 **Handling webhook requests**

 When subscribed resources changes, Microsoft Graph API will send notification to given webhook URL.
-- **Log Redirection Service** play as request handler, handling incoming notifications and redirecting the data.
+- **Notification Handlers** Handling incoming notifications, quering logs from Graph API and sending logs to target destination.
-  - The incoming data will be parsed into JSON format.
+  - Logs will be converted to JSON format.
-  - The destination of redirection can be Event Hub or Stroage Account.
+  - The destinations can be either Event Hub or Stroage Account.

 <br/>